-To reach the peak you climb over 1,700 meters or 5,600 feet and nearly 22km in a day.
-That being said it’s one of the easiest peaks in the Rockies as it requires no scrambling or climbing.
-However, on the way to the peak you cross the lovely Bourgeau Lake, witness stunning views from Harvey Pass, and then the whole park opens up from the summit.
+To reach the peak, you climb over 1,700 meters or 5,600 feet and nearly 22km in a day.
+That being said, it’s one of the easiest peaks to reach in the Rockies, as it requires no scrambling or climbing.
+However, you cross the lovely Bourgeau Lake on the way to the peak, witness stunning views from Harvey Pass, and then the whole park opens up from the summit.
 It’s an expansive view that never disappoints.

 Parking For The Bourgeau Hike

 At the trailhead, there is a bathroom and a map.
-However, if it’s a nice sunny summer day in Banff it might be hard to find a parking spot.
+However, it might be hard to find a parking spot if it’s a nice sunny summer day in Banff.
 The lot only has room for around 20.

 Mount Bourgeau Trail Route Description

 Mount Bourgeau is a great trail for hikers looking to have a full day out.
-The first section is very easy to follow the well-maintained trail that is 7.4 km to Bourgeau Lake.
+The first section is straightforward to follow the well-maintained trail that is 7.4 km to Bourgeau Lake.
 You’ll have to pass a few creeks along the way so pay attention not to slip and get your foot wet.
-There is a well-built bridge over Wolverine Creek while the most difficult crossing is pictured above.
+There is a well-built bridge over Wolverine Creek, while the most difficult crossing is pictured above.

-There is nothing abundantly difficult about this section and it’s all a gradual uphill climb to Bourgeau Lake.
+There is nothing abundantly difficult about this section, and it’s all a gradual uphill climb to Bourgeau Lake.
 With an elevation of 750 meters, it’s appropriate and short enough for a moderate hiker to enjoy.
-Whether if Bourgeau Lake is your destination or Mount Bourgeau is it’s a good place to stop and enjoy lunch.
+Whether Bourgeau Lake is your destination or Mount Bourgeau, it’s a good place to stop and enjoy lunch.

-Once you reach the summit enjoy 360-degree views over Banff.
+Once you reach the summit, enjoy 360-degree views over Banff.
 It may be windy (as it was for us), and there is a Repeater Station on the summit to hide away by.
-On a clear day you can easily see Mt.
-Assiniboine on the horizon, looks like the Matterhorn.
+You can easily see Mt.
+Assiniboine on the horizon on a clear day, which looks like the Matterhorn.

-When Can You Hike Bourgeau Lake and Mount Bourgeau?
+When Can You Hike to Bourgeau Lake and Mount Bourgeau?